XavexServerMC/How-To-Join-the-XavExplorer-Team/README.md

 <h2>Step 2: Setup Tailscale.</h2>
 <p>How if you can't join the server?</p>
 <p>1.
 Try opening Tailscale before going back to Minecraft.</p>
 <p>2.
 Install all the mods required.
-The mods are accessible in their world GitHub site.</p>
+The mods to all servers can be accessed here.
+For other mods specifc to that server, check in their server GitHub site.</p>
 <p>3.
 Wait 'till the server is launched.
 Ask XavExplorer, the admin operator of XavexServers, to launch the server.</p>